 “It’s that feel of walking in the Kasbah in Morocco.
 There’s all these cool little alleys and the windows with the keyholes and all the tilework on the walls.
 That’s the feel that I wanted coming in here,” Isabella says.

-“When you look at the flavors of southern Spain, you have a lot of Moroccan flavors in the spicework.
+“When you look at the flavours of southern Spain, you have a lot of Moroccan flavours in the spicework.
 There was a lot of culture [transferring] between southern Spain and Morocco because they were so close,” Isabella says.

 He’s done his homework.
 Isabella, Ismail and two other members of his restaurant group spent two and a half weeks eating and drinking their way through Portugal, southern Spain and Morocco to get this education, spark original ideas and bring authenticity to their new concept.